borh/clj-mecab/README.md

 Where `/usr/share/java/mecab/MeCab.jar` should point to the generated jar on your system.

-You will also need to manualy download [cmecab-java](https://github.com/takscape/cmecab-java) and install it into your local Maven repo:
+You will also need to manually download [cmecab-java](https://github.com/takscape/cmecab-java) and install it into your local Maven repo:

 ```bash
 wget https://github.com/takscape/cmecab-java/releases/download/2.1.0/cmecab-java-2.1.0.tar.gz